surveyjs/survey-creator/docs/Add-Survey-Builder-into-your-Web-Page.md

-# Add Survey Builder (Editor) into your page
+# Add Survey Creator / Form Builder  into your page

-The easiest way to add the survey into your web page, is to go to [one of our examples](](https://surveyjs.io//Examples/Builder/), click on plunker button and copy the code from plunker editors into your web application.
+The easiest way to add the survey creator into your web page, is to go to [one of our examples](](https://surveyjs.io//Examples/Builder/), click on plunker button and copy the code from plunker editors into your web application.

-If you do not want to use our Azure CDN, you may download our script files from GitHub: [SurveyJS Editor/Builder](https://github.com/surveyjs/editor/releases) and [SurveyJS library](https://github.com/surveyjs/surveyjs/releases), or go to our [cdn repo](https://github.com/surveyjs/builds).
+If you do not want to use our Azure CDN, you may download our script files from GitHub: [SurveyJS Builder](https://github.com/surveyjs/survey-creator/releases) and [SurveyJS library](https://github.com/surveyjs/survey-library/releases), or go to our [cdn repo](https://github.com/surveyjs/builds).
 It contains all versions since 0.12.0 (early 2017).

 Finally you may install our npm package:
 ```npm install surveyjs-editor```